Poems on the Underground

 The programme helps to make journeys more stimulating and inspiring by showcasing a range of poetry in Tube train carriages across London.
 The poems are selected by Judith Chernaik and poets George Szirtes and Imtiaz Dharker.

 Poems on the Underground highlights classical, contemporary and international work, by both famous and relatively unknown poets.
-It has been a great success and has inspired similar schemes in cities around the world, from New York to Shanghai.
-It's proved to be a great way of introducing the public to poetry, with passengers often wanting to read more.
+Its success has inspired similar schemes in cities around the world, from New York to Shanghai.

 The scheme is supported by TfL, Arts Council England and The British Council.